murkbone/arm9loaderhax/README.md

 arm9loaderhax is a powerful set of tools for modding Auxilium.

-arm9loaderhax includes tools such as:
+The project includes tools such as:

 - Restored Stop N' Swop functionality
 - Create NAND dump